dddrrreee/cs240lx-25spr/labs/2-dynamic-code-gen/README.md

 More detailed:
-   1. Write a new linker script that modifies `./memmap`  to have a header etc.  You should store the string `hello` with a 0 as the first 6 bytes of the after the jump instruction.
+   1. Write a new linker script that modifies `./memmap`  to have a header etc.
+        - You should store the string `hello` along with a 0 terminator in the header right after the jump instruction.
+        - You should also define a label (e.g., `__hello_string__`)
+          in the header right before the string that the C code can reference.

-   2. Modify `2-jump/hello.c` to set a pointer to where this string will be in memory.
+   2. Modify `2-jump/hello.c` to set a pointer to the label from (1).
       The code should run and print it.

    3. For some quick examples of things you can do in these scripts you may want to look at the `2-jump/memmap.header` or